 Over in Malaysian Borneo, you may be lucky enough to spot Pygmy Elephants, the smallest elephants in the world.
 Due to environmental pressures on wildlife, there are now estimated to be under 3000 elephants left in Malaysia.

 Street Art in Georgetown

 Langkawi is Malaysia’s version of Thailand’s southern islands.
-A place where predominantly-Muslim Malaysia invites the rest of the world to come and party on its beaches.
-The island is duty-free slashing the steep taxes on alcohol on the mainland.
+A place where predominantly Muslim Malaysia invites the rest of the world to come and party on its beaches.
+The island is duty-free, slashing the steep taxes on alcohol on the mainland.

-Kirsty is British family travel blogger currently living in sunny Malaysia.
-She has traveled to over 100 countries including over 25 with her two young children.
+Kirsty is a British family travel blogger currently living in sunny Malaysia.
+She has traveled to over 100 countries, including over 25, with her two young children.
 Her blog focuses on honest family travel with a twist of feminism exploring women’s history, rights, and stories around the world.
 Find her at World for a Girl.
 Follow her adventures on social media on Facebook | Twitter | Pinterest.

 Pin for later